spitzlbergerj/CaravanPi/README.md

 The alignment of the caravan can be done as follows using these 7 LEDs:
 - First, the caravan is brought into the horizontal position by lifting one of the tyres, e.g. with a [lifting cushion] (https://www.emukairlift.de/) in the transverse direction.
 - The caravan is then brought into the horizontal position in both directions via the nose wheel in the longitudinal direction.
-- Now the four corner supports can be tensioned.
+- Now the four corner steadies can be tensioned.
 The LEDS at the four corners will help.

 The position determination is designed for caravans.
 However, it can certainly also be adapted for campers with minor modifications.